Strategy11/formidable-forms/readme.txt

 == All the Advanced Fields & Features You Need to Grow Your Business ==

 Formidable goes far above and beyond with features like multi-page forms, save and continue, cascading form fields, and powerful conditional logic.
-Then add partial submissions, invisible spam protection, front-end user post submission, calculated fields, user-tracking, quizzes, and so much more.
+Then add partial submissions, invisible spam protection, front-end user post submission, calculated fields, user flow, quizzes, and so much more.
 Additionally, our Payment fields will help you create a donation form, booking form, credit card form, or other payment form.

 We're on a mission to offer all-in-one solution-focused forms.
 This way you don't have to install 5 plugins alongside your form maker to do everything you want.